Chapter 7 Section 3 Natural Selection Answer Key: Exact Answer & Steps

 What Is Natural Selection?

 Natural selection is the process by which organisms with favorable traits are more likely to survive and reproduce, passing those traits on to future generations.
-It's one of the main mechanisms of evolution, and it explains why species change over time The details matter here.
-Practical, not theoretical..
+It's one of the main mechanisms of evolution, and it explains why species change over time Easy to understand, harder to ignore..

 In chapter 7 section 3, you're usually asked to identify examples of natural selection, explain the steps in the process, and interpret data or scenarios.
 The answer key should help you see the logic behind each answer — not just the right letter or word.